 Since my boyfriend brought home a cilantro-plant, I’ve been putting cilantro on pretty much anything and I love it!
 In the beginning I had a hard time liking cilantro and now I can’t stop eating.
 I even snack plain cilantro leaves when nobody is looking!
 Of course I had to put cilantro in the falafel as well!
 It’s such a delicious combination.
 If you don’t like cilantro feel free to leave it out or to substitute it with parsley.

 Getting the Falafel mixture right is sometimes a bit tricky – but you can simply add in more water & chickpea flour until you can form the little Falafel balls.
+I like to eat my Falafels in Wraps, in Curries, snack them in between, on couscous or on a salad.
+How you do you prefer to eat your Falafel?

 - Put the dry chickpeas in a large bowl, cover with enough water (the chickpeas will double in size!) and let them sit covered overnight.